FAQ

 No. A forensic evaluation is not a “medically necessary” health care service.
 Therefore, billing insurance may be considered fraud.

-• Can I interview Dr. Pileggi for a school assignment or apply for praticum, internship, or fellowship?
+Can I interview Dr. Pileggi for a school assignment or apply for praticum, internship, or fellowship?

-• What is board certification?
+What is board certification?

 Dr. Pileggi is certified as a Specialist of the American Board of Professional Psychology (ABPP) in Forensic Psychology.
 This signifies that an individual has met the established standards for the profession and possesses a high level of professional competence in the specialty area.
 Board certification attests to an individual’s excellence in meeting the advanced education, training, and professional standing established by the specialty, as well as examination by peers in the specialty attesting to the demonstration of practice in the specialty.

-• Can anyone sit in on forensic evaluations?
+Can someone sit in on forensic evaluations?

 Generally, no, although some exceptions may be made.
 Here are some concerns:

-2. The defendant may rely on others to answer questions for him/her.
+3. The defendant may rely on others to answer questions for him/her.

-3. The presence of others during psychological testing compromises the validity of the instruments.
+4. The presence of others during psychological testing compromises the validity of the instruments and those present could later coach clients regarding what to say.

 5. Interruptions and distractions.